 - devices to make life easier, such as ramps

-Occupational therapy can help a patient maintain their independence for longer by:
+Occupational therapy can help people maintain their independence for longer.
+An occupational therapist may:

-- helping patients choose adaptive equipment and assistive technologies to help them keep up their daily routines
+- help choose adaptive equipment and assistive technologies that enable a person to keep up their daily routine

-- train them in ways to compensate for hand and arm weaknesses
+- provide training about how to compensate for hand and arm weaknesses

-Nutritional support is important, as difficulty with swallowing can make it hard to get enough nutrients.
-Nutritionists can advise on preparing nutritious meals that are easier to swallow.
-Suction devices and feeding tubes may help.
+Nutritional support is also important, as difficulty with swallowing can make it hard to get enough nutrients.
+A registered dietitian can advise about making meals that are easy to swallow.
+Suction devices and feeding tubes can also help.

-A number of tips may help people with ALS and their loved ones to adjust to their changing situation.
+Several strategies can help people with ALS and their loved ones adjust to a changing situation.

-Be practical: Have a bag ready with tissues, hand wipes, and easy-to-hold cutlery for going out.
-Register to get a disability placard for the car.
-Make adjustments at home, for example, a device to raise the toilet seat.
+- Get equipped: Have a bag ready with tissues, hand wipes, and easy-to-hold cutlery for going out.
+Register to get a disability sign for the car.
+Make any necessary adjustments at home, such as purchasing a device that raises the toilet seat.

-What you can do will depend to some extent on your finances, but local support groups can help people cope with the financial and emotional challenges involved with ALS, through advice or practical help.
+What you can do will depend to some extent on your finances.
+Support groups can help people cope with many of the challenges of ALS by providing advice, empathy, or practical help.